sairum123/countries/README.md

     <a href="https://styleci.io/repos/74829244"><img alt="StyleCI" src="https://styleci.io/repos/74829244/shield"></a>
 </p>

+### Reason to Recreate the package:

+I am not the original author of this package, i just have modified this package because i have to include some missing cities which is required in my project i have already requested a merge request on the original package but the author haven't merged it once it's merged on the original package then i will remove my modified package Thank you:

 ### What does it gives you?

 This package has all sorts of information about countries: